Kesari (2019 film): Plot

-The British Commanding Officer Col. John Haughton from Lockhart fort sees the Afghan Forces marching towards Sargarhi and alerts Ishar.
+The British Commanding Officer, Col. John Haughton from Lockhart Fort, sees the Afghan Forces marching towards Sargarhi and alerts Ishar.
 Ishar and his battalion see ten thousand tribesmen approaching and encircling the fort.
 Saidullah, with the entire Afghan army at his back, beheads the woman Ishar Singh had rescued earlier in front of the Saragarhi Fort.
 Despite the commanding officer's orders to fight, Ishar lies to them and says that the commanding officer has told them to abandon the fort and flee.
 Ishar wants them to decide on their own to stay and fight, not due to an order from a British officer.
 Ishar Singh and his men decide to fight till death.
-Khuda Daad the cook volunteers to fight but Ishar Singh asks him to instead provide water to the injured soldiers (Including the Afghans).
+Khuda Daad, the cook, volunteers to fight, but Ishar Singh asks him to instead provide water to the injured soldiers (including the Afghans).
 The Afghans initiate the battle, and Bhagwan Singh is the first to be killed.
-Gurmukh Singh, being an inexperienced soldier and very young, is unable to fight, due to which Ishar Singh asks him to keep the CO updated regarding the battle, and decides to prolong the battle to prevent the Afghans from advancing to the Gulistan and Lockhart forts.
+Gurmukh Singh, a young, inexperienced soldier, is unable to fight; Ishar Singh asks him to keep the CO updated regarding the battle and decides to prolong the battle to prevent the Afghans from advancing to the Gulistan and Lockhart forts.
 As the battle prolongs, Lal Singh alone fights the Afghans outside the fort and dies while asking one of the sepoys to close the gate to the fort.
-The Afghans manage to destroy the west wall of the fort using explosives.
+The Afghans destroy the west wall of the fort using explosives.

-Ishar Singh remembers his wife Jeevani one last time after removing the stripes from his uniform and starts fighting the Afghans with a red-hot sword until he gets fatally stabbed.
+Ishar Singh remembers his wife, Jeevani, one last time after removing the stripes from his uniform, and starts fighting the Afghans with a red-hot sword until he gets fatally stabbed.
 Saidullah kills Khuda Daad before himself being stabbed to death by Ishar while trying to remove his turban.
 Ishar's bravery impresses an Afghan chieftain who orders his men not to touch any Sikh's turban.
-At this, another Afghan chieftains named Gul Badshah orders the signaling post to be lit up so Gurmukh Singh's painful screams can be heard as a consolation.
+At this, the Head Afghan chieftain, Gul Badshah, orders the signaling post to be lit up so Gurmukh Singh's painful screams can be heard as a consolation.
 As the Afghans set the post on fire, Gurmukh Singh emerges with his body on fire.
-He chants "Bole So Nihal, Sat Sri Akaal" thrice, grabs Gul Badshah and triggers the grenades attached to his body, resulting in a huge explosion.
+He chants "Bole So Nihal, Sat Sri Akaal" thrice, grabs Gul Badshah, and triggers the grenades attached to his body, resulting in a huge explosion.
 The shout echoes and reaches both the nearby forts.
 The Sikh soldiers present there also start chanting in the name of their Guru.
 The Afghans loot the fort and eventually set it on fire.
-The British Parliament honours the fallen with a two-minute silence and posthumously awards them the Indian Order of Merit - the highest gallantry award an Indian soldier could receive.
+The British Parliament honors the fallen with a two-minute silence and posthumously awards them the First-Class Indian Order of Merit (IOM) - the highest gallantry award (equivalent to the Victoria Cross) an Indian soldier could receive in those times.